This post may contain affiliate links. Please read my disclosure policy.

 What makes this a Southern Cornbread Dressing recipe?

-Much like Irish Soda Bread is regularly on the table of Irish families, cornbread has always been a fixture on southern dinner tables.
+Much like Irish Soda Bread is regularly on the table of Irish families, cornbreadย has always been a fixture on southern dinner tables.
 So it’s only natural that cornbread would be part of the Thanksgiving feast.
 They used what they had on hand, so cornbread was the foundation of southern dressing and stuffing recipes.

-There are many variations for cornbread recipes across the United States.
-Some like it sweet with sugar or honey, and many use buttermilk instead of plain milk.
 Sometimes a little mayonnaise is added in place of oil to the batter like in our Skillet Buttermilk Cornbread recipe.
 Mayo may not be a typical add-in at your house, but don’t knock it until you’ve tried it!
-For this dressing recipe, I recommend using a less-sweet cornbread in the mix.
-It won’t taste right if overly sweet.

-How do you make Southern Cornbread Dressing?
+Overview: How to make Southern style Cornbread Dressing

 What’s the difference between Southern Cornbread Dressing and Cornbread Stuffing?

-It’s all about the bird!
-If the recipe is made in a casserole dish, it’s dressing.
-If it’s stuffed inside the bird, it’s called stuffing.
-The terms are pretty much interchangeable in the South.
 My mom often stuffed some inside the bird, and had extra dressing to bake in a pan, separately.
 We like to make enough Southern Cornbread Dressing so that we have leftovers to eat with our turkey sandwiches.
 Is there anything better?

 Can you make the cornbread dressing ahead and freeze it?

-- Yes you can!
+Yes you can!
 If you’re planning to freeze your cornbread dressing casserole, there are options.

 - Bake just the cornbread ahead and freeze it until needed.
-You’re one step closer to delicious cornbread dressing!
+You’re one step closer to delicious cornbread dressing.

 - You can also make the entire casserole ahead of time, bake it for about 30 minutes, cool completely, cover and freeze.
 Thaw the casserole overnight in the refrigerator and bring to room temperature before baking.

-- More often than not, I end up making the entire casserole the day before Thanksgiving and refrigerate it, unbaked, until needed.
+- More often than not I end up making the entire casserole the day before Thanksgiving and refrigerate it, unbaked, until needed.
 Such an easy way to enjoy a delicious tradition!

 What kind of extras can you throw into your cornbread dressing recipe?